-So, what's the deal with charging for beach access 'round these parts?
-This is a concept that, as a foreigner in these parts, seems strange to me.
+What’s the deal with charging for beach access on the east coast?
+This is a concept that, as a midwestern foreigner, seems strange to me.

 Granted, it does cost something to comb the glass out of the sand and hire the lifeguards.
 Call me a socialist, but shouldn’t beach care fall under the umbrella of some form of government, like for instance, libraries?
 Like schools?
 Like health care… oh, not that… I mean… like road maintenance?

-Free access to sand and sky and sea.
-Just one more reason why I love Coney Island.
+Give the people free access to sand and sky and sea!
+It’s the primary reason I love Coney Island.